 - Cleared check – obliterate the bank routing and account numbers printed on the bottom of the check, leaving any numbers in the lower right corner visible.
 Check the endorsement side of the check and obliterate any legible numbers.
 Most cleared checks are available as scanned images from your online bank account.

-- Credit card statement – obliterate cardholder address, account number, summary of account information (payment due, balance, etc.) and all other details not relevant to the particular transaction for which reimbursement is requested.
-If you can still read information through the obliteration, make a copy of the redacted document and submit the copy instead.
+- Credit card or Bank statement – obliterate cardholder address, account number, summary of account information (payment due, balance, etc.) and all other details not relevant to the particular transaction for which reimbursement is requested.
+Information must be fully redacted; Business Services recommends using Adobe Acrobat’s redaction tool to completely hide your personal information.